Mali national football team: History

 Mali reached the 1972 African Nations Cup final, but lost 3–2 to Congo.
 They failed to qualify for the finals again until 1994 when they reached the semi-finals, an achievement repeated in 2002, 2004, 2012 and 2013.

 They played their first World Cup qualifier in the year 2000.
 As part of the CAF's qualifiers for the 2002 World Cup, Mali lost in the preliminary round to Libya.
 Two years later, the country hosted the 2002 African Cup of Nations.

 Mali's under-23's team managed to qualify for the 2004 Summer Olympics in Greece.
 The team coached by Cheick Kone managed to reach the quarter-finals of the Olympic tournament before losing to Italy.

 In the 2006 World Cup qualifiers, Mali beat Guinea-Bissau in the preliminaries.
 In the resulting second round, Mali finished fifth in its group.
 On 27 March 2005, riots broke out in Bamako after Mali lost a World Cup qualifier to Togo, 2–1 on a last minute goal.

 In the 2010 African Nations Cup, Mali made football headlines for coming back from losing 4–0 with eleven minutes left to level 4–4 with Angola.

+In the AFCON of 2025 Mali defeated Tunisia on penalties, reaching the quarter finals against Senegal, without losing a single match in the whole tournament.